• Skip to main content

 Free Printable: Rhythmic Post Office Game by Michelle Camey at TPT

-The mail carrier figure I used doesn’t appear to be available any longer, but you could use the mail carrier from the Safari Ltd. People TOOB.
+The mail carrier is from a pretend professional figure set.
+Although they’re smaller, you could use the mail carrier from the Safari Ltd. People TOOB.

 Sand Tray for a Post Office Theme